niebert/icons4menu/README.md

 | Icon | File  | Folder  |  Source File | Licence  | Add Date |
 |---|---|---|---|---|---|
 | <img src="https://upload.wikimedia.org/wikipedia/commons/3/30/Tablet_font_awesome.svg"> | [`fa-tablet.svg`](https://commons.wikimedia.org/wiki/File:Tablet_font_awesome.svg)  | `img/icons-svg`  | [`Play_font_awesome.svg`](https://upload.wikimedia.org/wikipedia/commons/3/30/Tablet_font_awesome.svg) | CC BY-SA 3.0 | 2019/09/12  |

+## Scan Icons

+### Scan Shell Script for images
+The shell script `scan_icons.sh` scans all icons in the subdirectory `img/` and creates and HTML file `img/index.html` and a `wget` download script, that can be modified for downloading a subset of the images.

+### Shell Script `wget_icons.sh`
+The shell script `wget_icons.sh` can be used to download a subset of images.
+In the provided default version it downloads all icons in this repository.

+* This `README.md` will also be  downloaded and stored in `img/README_Icons4Menu.html`.
+Please do not remove this file because it provides a reference to the origin of the files and the corresponding licenses.
+* The JQuery Mobile License is stored in `img/LICENSE_Jquery_Mobile.txt`.
+For JQuery Mobile license see file `LICENSE_Jquery_Mobile.txt` in the repository `Icons4Menu`.

 ## Add License Info File